Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

-To give you an idea of what Greenwich is about, the town has its own polo club, which draws thousands of spectators on Sundays in summer, and the local library has a fine art gallery.
+I’ll give you an idea of what Greenwich is about: The town has its own polo club, drawing thousands of spectators on Sundays in summer.
+Meanwhile the local public library has a fine art gallery, with exhibitions to rival a full-fledged museum.

-There’s opulent shopping and dining on Greenwich Avenue, a profusion of green spaces, summer cruises to islands on Long Island Sound, and an artistic pedigree bestowed to the town by the Impressionists of the Cos Cob Art Colony.
+There’s opulent shopping and dining on Greenwich Avenue, a profusion of green spaces, summer cruises to islands on Long Island Sound

 Let’s explore the best things to do in Greenwich: